microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 2 - Add Item through Web Form.md

 The first change is to update the web application's user interface to allow the user to add new items via the web page.

 #### 1. Open Visual Studio Code
-Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
-Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us01/) by copying it over into your local directory or Codespace.
+Open Visual Studio Code (either locally in the project directory you setup or through your Codespace).
+Visual Studio Code should have your complete solution from the end of Sprint-01 - or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us01/) by copying it over into your local directory or Codespace.

 #### 2. Update the User interface to Add New To-Do Items
 We need to update the `index.html` to include a basic form to allow a user to add tasks and then subsequently call the backend server to add it to the file.
 Your HTML should be updated to look like this: